 Exporter registration process

 When you are satisfied that your business meets ChAFTA exporting requirements, you can apply for an exporter registration number.
-To do this, please complete the ChAFTA Exporter Information Form (PDF, 146KB) and submit it to us by post or in person (details below).
-When completing the form, include all signatories who are authorised to sign Certificates of Origin (CO) on behalf of the business.
+To do this, please complete the ChAFTA Exporter Information Form (PDF, 146KB) and email it through to the email address on the form, include all signatories who are authorised to sign Certificates of Origin (CO) on behalf of the business.

 Once your registration form is received, we will send you an email confirmation including your Australian Chamber exporter registration number and an approved ChAFTA template.
 You can use this template to apply or you can use an online service.